robertodesouzaneto/cypress-basico-v2/README.md

 ### Done ✓
 - [x] Remove unnecessary files
 - [x] Translate the application to English
+- [x] Change the project name to cypress-testing-basic

 ## About the cypress
 Todo